 Burnt zucchini can be very bitter so keep an eye on it!

-Breadcrumbs are often used for texture and to create an appetising crust for a lot of foods.
+Breadcrumbs are often used for texture and to create an appetising crust for a lot of Non-keto Foods.
 Since regular bread is not keto, a good keto-friendly substitute to use is almond flour.
 Almond flour is low in carbs and high in fats and proteins – and it also crusts like regular breadcrumbs.

 Another great keto-friendly substitute for breadcrumbs is pork rinds.
 Incredibly, pork rinds contain zero carbs!
 Yes, it’s hard to believe when you look at them but it’s true.
 You can even use pork rinds as a replacement for almond flour in some recipes.